mrookiiheya-arch/kotodama-os/README.md

 ---

 ## Overview
-Kotodama OS is an external Behavior OS layer for Large Language Models (LLMs).
+Kotodama OS is proposed as an external Behavior OS layer for Large Language Models (LLMs).
-It is designed to make **behavioral consistency**, **interaction distance**, and **long-term persona continuity** designable and controllable properties of AI systems.
+It is designed to make behavioral consistency, interaction distance, and long-term persona continuity more explicitly designable and structurally controllable properties of AI systems.

-Kotodama OS treats these aspects not as internal states of the base model,
-but as an **architectural layer positioned outside the model itself**.
+Kotodama OS treats these aspects not as internal states of the base model, but as an architectural layer positioned outside the model itself.
-As a result, it requires **no retraining** and **no modification of model weights**.
+In its current prototype form, it does not rely on model retraining or modification of model weights.

-This work is grounded in observing recurring patterns in long-term human interaction—
-such as trust formation, distance regulation, and drift under pressure—
-and organizing them as **observable behavioral characteristics**.
+This work is grounded in observing recurring patterns in long-term human interaction— such as trust formation, distance regulation, and drift under pressure— and organizing them as observable behavioral characteristics.

-By decomposing these characteristics and reconstituting them as controllable aspects of AI behavior,
-Kotodama OS defines and stabilizes a missing behavior layer.
+By decomposing these characteristics and reconstituting them as controllable aspects of AI behavior, Kotodama OS defines and structurally addresses what is described here as an underdefined behavior layer.

-This enables AI systems to maintain **behavioral stability** and **consistent interaction patterns**
-over extended, multi-session use.
+This framework is intended to support AI systems in maintaining behavioral stability and consistent interaction patterns across extended, multi-session use.

 Today’s LLMs deliver strong task performance.
-However, behavioral consistency, interaction distance, and long-term persona continuity remain **structurally underdefined**.
+However, behavioral consistency, interaction distance, and long-term persona continuity remain structurally underdefined in many deployment contexts.

-Kotodama OS addresses this gap by **formalizing this missing Behavior Layer as an explicit architectural component**.
+Kotodama OS proposes to address this gap by formalizing this underdefined Behavior Layer as an explicit architectural component.

 As AI systems become increasingly socially embedded, behavioral reliability is evolving from a UX concern into a structural trust requirement.